chishxd/autocleanse/README.md

 - [ ] **Feature:** Data Visualization (Histograms, Correlation Matrix)
 - [ ] **Enhancement:** Export Profile Report to JSON/HTML

+## Performance

+The script's performance was tested on a large, synthetic 5-million-row dataset.
+The analysis showed the data cleaning process to be primarily **CPU-bound**.
+See the full experiment log here: `([link to your new Forge note](https://chishxd.github.io/diploma-notes/5th-Semester/The-Projects/Project-AutoCleanSE/03-OS-Performance-Testing-at-Scale))`.

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.